 - Though time-to-degree is determined by the department and may not exceed 12 years, continuation in the program will be based/contingent upon satisfactory academic progress after eight years of enrollment.

-Note that a PhD student in the research/writing phase of their degree program will generally not be able to remain in good standing with their academic and research progress if they do not have an advisor.
-Different programs may have specific policies pertaining to the timeline of advisor assignments and grace periods for students switching advisors.
+Note that a PhD student in the research/writing phase of their degree program will not be able to remain in good standing with their academic and research progress if they do not have an advisor.
+A student who is unable to secure a research advisor within 4 months may be placed on probation or terminated from the PhD program.
 Students should consult with their departmental Academic Staff and/or Director of Graduate Studies for guidance.